22nd Century Group Inc (XXII) Shares Soar Above 1-Year High - News Heater

-22nd Century Group Inc (NASDAQ: XXII)’s stock price has plunge by 4.61relation to previous closing price of 0.19.
-Nevertheless, the company has seen a 12.17% surge in its stock price over the last five trading sessions.
+The stock price of 22nd Century Group Inc (NASDAQ: XXII) has jumped by 15.97 compared to previous close of 0.18.
+Despite this, the company has seen a gain of 8.76% in its stock price over the last five trading days.
 Zacks Investment Research reported 2023-09-13 that 22nd Century Group’s (XXII) VLN cigarettes represent a remarkable breakthrough as the first and only combustible cigarettes that the FDA has authorized as Modified Risk Tobacco Products.

 Is It Worth Investing in 22nd Century Group Inc (NASDAQ: XXII) Right Now?